 For more information on the Gremlin Helm chart, including more configuration options, check out the chart on Github.

 The “Hello World” of Chaos Engineering is the CPU Resource Attack.
 To create a CPU Resource Attack, select Attacks from the navigation bar on the left and click New Attack.
-The Hosts targeting should be selected by default.
+Targeting by host should be selected by default.

 Scroll down to choose the hosts to target.
 We’ll start off with one host, since it’s always better to start with a smaller blast radius and increase it later.
-Under “Choose Hosts to target,” expand the category called “local hostname,” and click on one of the hostnames in the list.
-You’ll see it gets selected, and the Blast Radius graphic will show one host is targeted.
+Next to “Choose Hosts to target,” click the Exact button.
+You’ll see a list of the hosts that you have Gremlin clients installed on.
+Select one of the hosts in your Kubernetes cluster.
+The Blast Radius graphic will change to show that one host is targeted.

 Scroll down and click Choose a Gremlin.
 Select Resource, and CPU.

 When your attack is finished it will move to Completed Attacks in the Gremlin App.
-To view the logs of the Attack, click on the Attack in Completed Attacks then click to the arrow to view the logs.
+To view the logs of the attack, click on the attack in the Completed Attacks list, then click the arrow to expand and view the logs.

 You've installed Gremlin on a server running Kubernetes and validated that Gremlin works by running the “Hello World” of Chaos Engineering for Kubernetes, the CPU Resource attack.
 You now possess tools that make it possible for you to explore additional Gremlin Attacks with Kubernetes.